Hochschild entropy and Categorical entropy: Introduction

 \subsection{Main results}

-Motivated by the comparison between the Floer-theoretic entropy and the categorical entropy via homological mirror symmetry, we introduce the asymptotic invariants given by the exponential growth rate of dimensions of Hochschild (co)homology of quasi-functors, which we call the {\it Hochschild (co)homological entropy}: Let $\A$ be a smooth proper differential graded (dg) category, and $\per_{\mathrm{dg}}(\A)$ its perfect derived dg category.
+Motivated by the comparison between the Floer-theoretic entropy and the categorical entropy, we introduce the asymptotic invariants given by the exponential growth rate of dimensions of Hochschild (co)homology of quasi-functors, which we call the {\it Hochschild (co)homological entropy}: Let $\A$ be a smooth proper differential graded (dg) category, and $\per_{\mathrm{dg}}(\A)$ its perfect derived dg category.
 For a quasi-endofunctor $\widetilde{\Phi}$ of $\per_{\mathrm{dg}}(\A)$, we define

-These two entropy are agree for Calabi--Yau dg categories.
+These two entropies agree for Calabi--Yau dg categories.
 As Smith observed in \cite[Corollary 3.12]{Smi1}, the fixed-point Floer cohomology is sometimes isomorphic to the Hochschild cohomology.
-The Hochschild entropy is more reasonable than the Floer-theoretic entropy, and compatible with homological mirror $A_\infty$ quasi-equivalences.
-Therefore, at the first step we replace the Floer-theoretic entropy by the Hochschild entropy.
+Therefore, in the first step, we replace the Floer-theoretic entropy by the Hochschild entropy.

 In this paper, we firstly compare the Hochschild entropy and the categorical entropy. \begin{thm}[Theorem \ref{HH-cat}] For a quasi-endofunctor $\widetilde{\Phi}$ of $\per_{\mathrm{dg}}(\A)$ and $\Phi:=H^0(\widetilde{\Phi})$, we have